rbolado98/weddingplanner/README.md

 ⸻

 👥 Authors
-	•	Developed by Ruben Bolado and Luis
+	•	Developed by Ruben Bolado (Full-Stack) and Luis Sanchez (Contributed with HTML Templates)
 	•	University of Texas at El Paso (UTEP)

 ⸻